snowmaple5891/discord-gamble_bot/README.md

  - commands for guild manager to better manage their guild

 #### gamble_event.py
- - a function for guild members to can get specific roles by adding reaction to specific message
+ - a function for guild members to get specific roles by adding reaction to specific message

 ---